What we agree on

 Ecumenical Councils

 All denominations agree we should have councils and agree on certain councils.
-Except denominations do not agree on which councils to accept.
+Except the denominations do not agree on which councils to accept.

 What catholics believe